 - Take inventory of your online listings — Start by Googling your firm’s name online.
 What links appear first?
 Look for LinkedIn, Facebook, online legal review sites and directories, Yelp, and Twitter.

-- Update basic info on all your profiles — Is your firm name listed exactly the same on Google My Business as it is on LinkedIn and Facebook?
+- Update basic info on all your profiles — Is your firm name listed exactly the same on Google Business Profile as it is on LinkedIn and Facebook?
 What about your Twitter bio?
 Make sure that wherever your firm name lives online that it has all the commas, ampersands, and PCs/Esq’s in the same place.
 Check that your address, phone (including any temporary phone numbers you put in place during mandatory stay-at-home orders), emails, and website are all up to date.

 If you have a little extra time to invest in your social media presence, you could: